eancarr/klaviyo-medusa/README.md

 ### Behavioral Tracking (Server-Side)
 - **Added to Cart** - Track when items are added to cart (with product details)
+  - Detects new items and quantity increases
+  - Supports retrospective tracking when email is added to cart
+  - Works for both logged-in users and guests
+  - **Note**: Cart tracking uses in-memory state management.
+For production at scale, consider implementing Redis-based state management to persist cart state across server restarts.
-- **Started Checkout** - Track when customers begin checkout process
+- **Started Checkout** - Track when customers begin checkout process (triggered when shipping address is added)

 ### Product Catalog
 - Klaviyo-compatible product feed for catalog syncing
 - Multi-currency support
-- Complete product details including inventory and pricing
+- Complete product details including inventory, pricing, and brand information
+- Supports product variants with calculated prices

 ## Prerequisites